de-Laat/Nuclear-retention-in-response-to-hypoxia-in-plants/README.md

 # Nuclear-retention-in-response-to-hypoxia-in-plants
-In this workflow, the following steps were followed:
+In this workflow is used to analyse the differentially expressed genes and alternative splicing events, the following steps were followed:

 ![project flowchart drawio](https://github.com/de-Laat/Nuclear-retention-in-response-to-hypoxia-in-plants/assets/127954517/43b1d997-95d6-4803-918a-45dc2207e592)